 This integration with Google Analytics thus provides a complementary operating mode which, though it can meet certain needs, does not replace true A/B test reporting as provided by AB Tasty, with its multiple objectives, its result filtering possibilities and its statistical reliability indicators.

-To discover the differences between the two tools for yourself, please request a personal demonstration of AB Tasty.
+To discover the differences between other A/B testing tools, please request a personal demonstration of AB Tasty.
 One of our consultants will guide you through the tool’s different features.